arnavgautam/TreeHacks2015/HOLs/HOL-IntroToAzureResourceManager/HOL.md

 <a name="Summary" />
 ## Summary ##

 In this Hands-on Lab you learned about **Azure Resource Manager** (ARM) and the ARM template language to define resources and its dependencies.
-You learned how to parameterize the template, add dependencies, configure alerts and autoscaling settings to your resources.
+You learned how to parameterize the template, add dependencies, configure alerts, and autoscaling settings to your resources.

 Additionally, you learned how to remove specific resources from a **Resource Group** and how to delete an entire **Resource Group** using the Azure PowerShell Cmdlets.